voulgarikos/Mirth_Connect_Hospital_Project/README.md

 # Mirth_Connect_Hospital_Project
-Project creating a simple Hospital DBMS connecting to it with Mirth Connect and ingesting it with HL7 format Data.
+Project creating a simple Hospital DBMS in SQL Server and connecting to it with Mirth Connect and ingesting it with HL7 format Data.

 The Project is divided into three parts.